-- No Antagonist: Not even the king, in many versions of the story.
+- Not even the king, in many versions of the story.
 He's forgiven at the very end, and even finally remarries a beautiful widow queen.
-This is not necessarily true in adaptations, since attempted Parental Incest makes a character pretty unsympathetic to modern audiences.
+Some adaptions choose to stress the fact that he is bound by his wife's death-bed promise.

 - Rule of Three: The three dresses.
 Sometimes the heroine wears them at three different balls.

 - She Cleans Up Nicely: Each night the princess cleans her face and puts on her dresses.
-The usual Cinderella version is played with as the prince initially doesn't recognise her when she takes him the soup (and really you wouldn't expect a supposed noblewoman you were dancing with to be serving you food the next day) but he does by the third time.
+The usual Cinderella version is played with as the prince initially doesn't recognise her when she makes him the soup (and really you wouldn't expect a supposed noblewoman you were dancing with to be serving you food the next day) but he does by the third time.